opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 ```

 ### Bindings
-No anticipated issues for Designs 1 or 2.
+No anticipated issues for Designs 1, 2, or 4.
+Design 3 cannot be wrapped.

 ### Backwards Compatibility
 No backwards compatibility concerns because Components are new to 4.0.

 ### Lifecycle and Ownership / Memory Management
-No new objects.
+Design 4 introduces a `Connection` class, which would be owned by Model.

 ### Performance Considerations
 No expected performance issues because the same methods will be called under the hood.